chazzka/clanekforest/clanek.md

  3. The input observations are only used to detect leaves.

 Basis step
 : The only vertex $v$ is a trivial binary tree.
-The datapoints are the points in the user-defined space.
-The space is bounded by
+Ranges $r$ are the limits in the initial observed space.

 Every problem starts with a user-defined space of observations.
 These observations are fed into the forest as datapoints.